 NPAC SMS has a new subscriptionVersion with a status of “sending.”

 The NPAC SMS issues an M-CREATE for the subscriptionVersion to each of the Local SMSs, that is accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface,SVCD – SVCreateDownload.

 Each Local SMS will reply to the M-Create.
+For the XML interface,DNLR – DownloadReply.

 NPAC SMS waits for Local SMSs to respond successfully to the M-CREATE request.